 If you already have cavities or if your teeth are showing signs of decay, Dr. Finlay offers a range of general dentistry services to restore stability to the tooth and provide protection from future damage or decay.

 - Composite Dental Fillings – Composite fillings are placed in a single visit and are used to treat teeth with minor tooth decay.
+This material is made of resin and reinforced with quartz particles that gives the illusion of a natural tooth.
+Composite fillings are used to blend in with your natural teeth.
+We can also replace old metal fillings with these more aesthetically please white fillings.

 - Porcelain Dental Fillings – Called inlays or onlays, these types of restorations are generally used when there is more significant tooth decay.
+When a large area of a tooth is damaged by a tooth cavity that has developed in the deep crevice of the tooth, a porcelain filling is the appropriate treatment.
+It is more conservative than a tooth extraction but more secure than a traditional tooth filling.

 Dental Cavities are Highly Preventable